KelvinHere/Yoga_Milestone_4/README.md

 ## ToDo
 - Create users subscribed to lesson number for lessons created by instructor page
-- put mobile first into readme
-- fix add lesson in admin
+- add real email to allauth

 ## Contents